-Section 7. (a) It shall be the policy of the state to do business only with contractors that have adopted and employ written policies, practices, and standards that are consistent with the requirements of Sections 1 to 6, inclusive, of this act.
+Section 9. (a) It shall be the policy of the state to do business only with contractors that have adopted and employ written policies, practices, and standards that are consistent with the requirements of Sections 1 to 8, inclusive, of this act.

-(b) State agencies shall review all contractors' background check policies for consistency with the policies of the state as expressed in Sections 1 to 6, inclusive, of this act, and shall consider background check policies and practices among the performance criteria in evaluating a contract.
+(b) State agencies shall review all contractors' background check policies for consistency with the policies of the state as expressed in Sections 1 to 8, inclusive, of this act, and shall consider background check policies and practices among the performance criteria in evaluating a contract.

-Section 8. (a) The Department of Labor shall be responsible for enforcing the provisions of this act.
+Section 10. (a) The Department of Labor shall be responsible for enforcing the provisions of this act.
 Any person who is aggrieved by an employer's violation of this act may contact the Department of Labor to report any problems, concerns, or suggestions regarding the implementation, compliance, and impact of the provisions of this act, and the department shall keep a record.
 In addition, the Department of Labor shall conduct periodic reviews to assess compliance with this act.
 The Department of Labor shall investigate and review complaints and maintain records detailing complaints and their disposition.

-- (b) An employer shall retain for a minimum of three years application forms, records of employment, and other pertinent data and records required under Sections 1 to 6, inclusive, of this act, including, but not limited to, communication with the applicant, and shall allow the compliance.
-In addition, the employer shall maintain a record of all of the following: - 9 (1) The number of positions requiring background checks.
+- (b) An employer shall retain for a minimum of three years application forms, records of employment, and other pertinent data and records required under Sections 1 to 6, inclusive, of this act, including, but not limited to, communication with the applicant, and shall allow the Department of Labor access to such records to monitor compliance.
+In addition, the employer shall maintain a record of all of the following: - (1) The number of positions requiring background checks. - (2) The number of applicants for positions described in subdivision (1) who were provided a conditional offer. - (3) The number of applicants with a conviction record who were notified by the employer that the applicant's conviction record may disqualify the applicant, as provided in Section 8 of this act. - (c) Public employers shall also regularly conduct a confidential, anonymous survey of employees in public employment in which background checks are not conducted to determine the number of individuals with conviction records who are hired. - (d) An appeal, complaint, or grievance concerning a violation of the provisions of this act by a public employer shall be processed and adjudicated in accordance with established state procedures.